clararivadulla/MAI-IML-2022-23/W2/README.md

 # IML-Work2

-Work 2 for Intro to Machine Learning course (Masters for Artificial Intelligence)
+## Work 2 for Intro to Machine Learning course (Masters for Artificial Intelligence)

 ### TEAM 1
 Shawn Azimov, Jana Dabovic, Clara Rivadulla, and Yara Yousef

-### Runnning script for the first time
-### These sections show how to create virtual environment for our script and how to install dependencies
+These sections show how to create virtual environment, install dependencies and run the script.
+The script will preprocess the datasets, and for each dataset it will use various feature reduction algorithms.
+For each of the algorithms, it will run k-means and agglomerative clustering on transformed datasets.
+It will also generate 2-D and 3-D (where appropriate) scatter plots of the data.

 1. Open folder in terminal
 ```bash
 cd <root_folder_of_project>/